cyangg/cyangg-8-Week-SQL-Challenge/Case Study #6 - Clique Bait/README.md

 ## Case Study Questions
 ### 2. Digital Analysis
 Using the available datasets - answer the following questions using a single query for each one:
-1.How many users are there?
+1. How many users are there?
-2.How many cookies does each user have on average?
+2. How many cookies does each user have on average?
-3.What is the unique number of visits by all users per month?
+3. What is the unique number of visits by all users per month?
-4.What is the number of events for each event type?
+4. What is the number of events for each event type?
-5.What is the percentage of visits which have a purchase event?
+5. What is the percentage of visits which have a purchase event?
-6.What is the percentage of visits which view the checkout page but do not have a purchase event?
+6. What is the percentage of visits which view the checkout page but do not have a purchase event?
-7.What are the top 3 pages by number of views?
+7. What are the top 3 pages by number of views?
-8.What is the number of views and cart adds for each product category?
+8. What is the number of views and cart adds for each product category?
-9.What are the top 3 products by purchases?
+9. What are the top 3 products by purchases?

 ### 3. Product Funnel Analysis
 Using a single SQL query - create a new output table which has the following details: